Massachusetts investigates company tied to motorcycle deaths

-BOSTON (AP) - The Massachusetts attorney general’s office has opened an investigation into the trucking company that employed the driver charged in the deaths of seven people on motorcycles in New Hampshire.
+BOSTON (AP) - The Massachusetts attorney general’s office has opened an investigation into the trucking company that employed the driver charged in the deaths of seven motorcyclists in New Hampshire.

-A spokeswoman for Attorney General Maura Healey confirmed Tuesday an investigation into Westfield Transport Inc., but couldn’t comment further because the probe is ongoing.
+A spokeswoman for Attorney General Maura Healey confirmed Tuesday an investigation into Westfield Transport Inc. She couldn’t comment further because the probe is ongoing.

-The driver, 23-year-old Volodymyr Zhukovskyy, of West Springfield, Massachusetts, has pleaded not guilty to negligent homicide in connection with the June 21 crash in Randolph, New Hampshire.
+The 23-year-old driver, Volodymyr Zhukovskyy, of West Springfield, Massachusetts, has pleaded not guilty to negligent homicide in connection with the June 21 crash in New Hampshire.

-Officials say Zhukovskyy’s license should have been suspended because of a May OUI arrest in Connecticut.
+Officials say Zhukovskyy’s license should have been suspended because of a drunken driving arrest in Connecticut.

-A man who answered a phone listing for Westfield Transport and did not identify himself said Tuesday the company does not exist anymore before hanging up.
+A man who answered a phone number listed for Westfield Transport said the company does not exist anymore before hanging up.
+He did not identify himself.
 The owner previously said he is cooperating with investigators.

 Sign up for Daily Newsletters